Kenny Beats

-Kenneth Charles Blume III (born May 10, 1991), formerly known professionally as Kenny Beats, is an American record producer, DJ, audio engineer, and songwriter.
+Kenneth Charles Blume III, formerly known professionally as Kenny Beats, is an American record producer, DJ, audio engineer, and songwriter.

 Early life

-Kenneth Blume III was born and raised in Greenwich, Connecticut.
-He got an early start in music picking up the guitar at age 9, the drums at 11, and music production in his sophomore year of high school.
+Kenneth Blume III was raised in Greenwich, Connecticut.
+His mother was a receptionist and later became a project manager; his father worked at a photo studio and a restaurant.
+His father purchased him a guitar and drum kit at age 7.
+He learned to produce music in GarageBand and Logic in an electronic music class in high school.
 His first guitar was a Fender Stratocaster and his first amplifier was a Fender Hot-Rod Deluxe.
 During his junior year at Greenwich High School, he was able to enter a national electronic-music competition hosted by the National Association for Music Education (NAFME) and the National School Boards Association (NSBA).
 Blume won second place in the competition, which motivated him to start taking music production seriously.
+He interned for RCA Records in his senior year of college.

-After he graduated high school, he moved to New York, where he started interning for Cinematic Music Group in the summer of 2010.
+After he graduated from high school, he moved to New York, where he started interning for Cinematic Music Group in the summer of 2010.
 His internship at CMG led to his collaboration with artist Smoke DZA on 4 of his albums.
 It was also during the year 2010 when his music attracted the attention of Levi Maestro, leading to their collaboration on an ad campaign for Brisk.
-After spending some time in New York, he moved to Boston and studied jazz guitar and music business at Berklee College of Music.
+He then moved to Boston and studied jazz guitar and music business at Berklee College of Music.